percool/ECEN758_Proj/README.md

 This is a course project of doing classification on [mnist-fashion](https://github.com/zalandoresearch/fashion-mnist) dataset.
 The neural network model is SequeezeNet.
 ## Run code for scoring
 The environemnt is well configured in Colab.
 Please use the [link](https://colab.research.google.com/drive/13NHcv7iiZGY84wxIQ4RBL18D_W5axF7M?usp=sharing) for testing the code.
-The code is the same as /src/main_for_scoring.ipynb. **Please make sure the GPU is used in Colab by clicking Edit->Notebook Settings->T4 GPU.**
+The code is the same as /src/main_for_scoring.ipynb. **Please make sure the GPU is used in Colab by clicking Edit->Notebook Settings->T4 GPU.** To run the code, you can directly click the run button and the result will shown below each block.

 ## Code Files Introduction
 - src/main_cv.ipynb: This is the integrated code with cross validation.
 (It takes long time to run).